PioHuang/Sokoban-Solver/README.md

 ## Usage

 The sokoban solver is integrated into the Berkeley ABC framework.
-The sokoban solver codes are within src/ext-lsv
-First execute abc:
+The sokoban solver, Preprocessor codes are located within src/ext-lsv First execute abc:

 ```sh